osxmidi/LinVst/README.md

 Guitar Rig 5 (same dll overrides as Kontakt)

-Reaktor 6 (same dll overrides as Kontakt)
+Reaktor 6 (msvcp140.dll concrt140.dll dll overrides for Wine 2.0)

 TH3 Amp Sim

-Addictive Drums 2
+Addictive Drums 2 (Addictive Drums 2 requires that the dll (and therefore the renamed linvst.so) needs to be loaded from the installed directory).

 Melda MXXX Multi Effects (turn GPU acceleration off)